Parkside Concept Curriculum – An Adventure

 All of our topics each term follow the pathway below:

-Based on activities to engage and inspire children and to immerse them in the topic.
+Based on activities to engage and inspire children and to immerse them in the subject.

-Opportunity to place the topic in chronological order
+Opportunity to place the subject in chronological order

 Assessment of prior knowledge and understanding, review of previous learning to include previous concepts